Table of contents

 Wildlife Encounters

 Witness the majesty of American bison as they roam through nearly every corner of the North Unit, excluding the vicinity surrounding the visitor center.
-Alongside them, the North Unit offers sightings of bighorn sheep, prairie dogs, black-footed ferrets, bobcats, and pronghorns.
+Alongside them, the North Unit offers sightings of bighorn sheep, prairie dogs, black-footed ferrets, bobcats, and pronghorns—perfect subjects for your Badlands National Park photos.
 To ensure both your safety and theirs, remember to maintain a minimum distance of 100 feet from all wild animals.
 If an animal reacts to your presence, it’s a sign that you’re in close proximity and should adjust your distance accordingly.

 Unearthing Dinosaur Remnants